 In the Parent API, you need to configure a parent product for each product you have variants for.
 Add a new API for the Parents and configure the following:

-Note: In some instances, for example when importing products from Magento with configurables, this might be a little different.
+Note: In some instances, for example when importing products from Magento with configurable, this might be a little different.
 It can be that your parent (or 'Configurable' as it is called in Magento) product is imported without item_group_id.
-The normal 'ID' of the configurable is then the same as the 'item_group_id' of the simples (or variants).
+The normal 'ID' of the configurable is then the same as the 'item_group_id' of the simple (or variants).
 If this is the case for you, you need to use the normal 'ID' throughout the Parent setup.
-You still need to use the 'item_group_id' field for the Parent SKU in the Variant setup! - Categorize the products as usual (or copy categories from an existing Amazon API).
+You still need to use the 'item_group_id' field for the Parent SKU in the Variant setup!

-- In the Rules, make a group items rule.
+Group items rule.
 You can group either on your ‘item_group_id’ field, or on the title (if the title of all your variants is the same, as is the case in the reference table above).
 After this rule, you should have only 1 ‘Parent’ item per group of variant products.

-- In the Rules, make a rule to empty the ‘price’, ‘stock’, ‘description’, and ‘GTIN/EAN’ of these parent products.
+Empty certain fields: make a rule to empty the ‘price’, ‘stock’, ‘description’, and ‘GTIN/EAN’ of these parent products.
 As you can see in the reference table above, these values are not necessary for the Parent product.

-- (Optional) You can use a generic title for your Parent products.
+(Optional) You can use a generic title for your Parent products.
 For example, if you sell a certain type of T-Shirt, you do not want the color or size to be in the title.
 You only want to display the name of the T-Shirt here.
 If you want to change the titles of your Parent products, you can use a rule to do so.

-- In the Attributes, you need to configure the following:
+Attributes: In the Attributes, you need to configure the following:

 - ‘Parentage’ needs to be set to ‘Parent’.